SEDoug/web_template/README.md

 # Full Stack - Front End Skill Development
 Created by @DougMacGregor || http://doug-macgregor.webflow.io/<br>
-Seeking a broader field and desire to do work in web stack development.
+Seeking a broader field and desire to do work in full stack development.

 <hr>